madskjeldgaard/plugins.quark/README.md

 Plugins.gui;
 ```

+See the helpfile for "Plugins" for more information on usage.

 ## Development

 This project is still a work in progress - but please, help out if you can.
 I am particularly grateful for pull requests that fixes things, but also issues.
 Thanks.